 Some fruits also contain unsaturated fats.
 Although your fitness goal is to get back into great shape, trust me when I tell you that some avocados, eaten in the morning once in a while, will bring you more benefits than harm.
 Avocado stands out among fruits for its low carbohydrate and sugar content, and its higher fat content.

 An oleaginous fruit is the part of a plant that is used to produce vegetable oil.
 It can be a fruit (olives), seed (sesame), or nut (walnuts).
-Include them in your diet, but eat them in moderation, as they are very rich in unsaturated fats and as healthy and beneficial as unsaturated fats are, these fruits usually contain hundreds of calories for only 100 grams.
-My portion when it comes to this type of fruits is equal to what can fit in the palm of my hand and nothing more.
+Include them in your diet, but eat them in moderation, as they are very rich in unsaturated fats and as healthy and beneficial as unsaturated fats are, they usually contain hundreds of calories for only 100 grams.
+My ratios when it comes to them is equal to what can fit in the palm of my hand and nothing more.

 Remember, fruits and vegetables are simple carbohydrates that contain fiber, protein, vitamins, and minerals.
 Therefore, they are more complex in nature.
 These are nutrient-dense foods that should be eaten daily.

 Avoid the consumption of sweets as they are very rich in calories coming from processed table sugar.
 Snack on any occasion with fruits even if some of them are higher in calories.
-In this case, you only have to limit the size of your portions.
+In this case, you only have to limit the size of your portions (here you can see which types of carbs are best for losing weight).

 In conclusion, I hope that I managed to clarify the whole dilemma surrounding fruit consumption.
 If this is so, then go visit my blog section and find out a lot more about nutrition.